-- Turn off the machine, and then install the bobbin and presser foot. - Refer to "Installing the bobbin" and "Replacing the presser foot" in the "Basic operations" section.

-For details on threading the machine, refer to "Upper Threading" in the "Basic operations" section.
+- Turn off the machine, and then install the bobbin and presser foot. - Refer to "Installing the bobbin" and "Replacing the presser foot" in the "Basic operations" section. - Correctly thread the machine. - For details on threading the machine, refer to "Upper Threading" in the "Basic operations" section.